-Construction of St. Martin’s church began shortly after the conquest of the surrounding lands by the crusaders in 1227.
-First, however, it was only a small chapel erected on the site of an earlier hillfort of the heathen Ests.
-In 1240 it was enlarged to today’s size.
-In 1343, the building was damaged during the uprising on the Night of St. George.
-During the later reconstruction, gothic elements were introduced to it, but the tower which construction was then started, probably was not completed, until the 16th / 17th century.
-At the beginning of the 18th century, the church suffered again during the Great Northern War.
+In 1343, the church was damaged during the uprising on the night of St. George.
+During the later reconstruction, gothic elements were introduced into it, but the tower, the construction of which started then, probably was not completed until the 16th / 17th century.
+At the beginning of the 18th century, the church suffered again during the Northern War.

 The oldest part of the church was a small chapel consisting of a square nave ended in the east with a semicircular apse and a four-sided sacristy, located atypically for Livonian churches, on the south side.
 Quite quickly, because even before the mid-thirteenth century, a large new nave was added on the west side, 27.9 meters long and 13.9 meters wide, thanks to which the older part of the church began to play the role of a chancel.
 The extended church could have defensive functions, because the longitudinal walls of the nave were equipped with wooden defensive porches, and the narrow, double windows could be used as arrowslits if necessary.

 The western façade of the church was pierced with a remarkable Romanesque portal with a semicircular finial.
 At one point it was partially destroyed (probably during the uprising of 1343), and a gothic gable was added during the medieval renovation.
 Above it, there were two original narrow, ogival windows and a cylindrical oculus.
 The characteristic arch that frames all these openings is probably a remnant of the unrealized plan of adding a vestibule or baptistery.
 Later in the Middle Ages, the triangular gable of the façade was decorated with blind niches.